-This blog comes from Justin Robbins and Karen Dempster, co-authors of ‘How to Build Communication Success in Your School’ and workshop facilitators at our upcoming “Education for the Soul” Conference.
+This blog comes from Justin Robbins and Karen Dempster, co-authors of ‘How to Build Communication Success in Your School’ and workshop facilitators at “Education for the Soul” Conference 2018.

 When trying to develop effective communication approaches that promote collaboration and drive positive outcomes, an important starting point to understand what makes your school stand out from the crowd is its vision.